4 perfectly reasonable-sounding 2018 technology predictions that failed

 The Institute of Electrical and Electronics Engineers (IEEE) got the first part of its two-part prediction right: “Automated and artificial intelligence-assisted protection measures will make security less intrusive…”

 That’s a fact.
 Smartphones used to require the scan of a thumbprint or, gasp, physically typing in a password before you could tap that app.
-Now, iPhone users merely wave their phones in front of them, 30,000 infrared dots invisibly caress the user's face, and the phone opens itself up to its master.
+Now, iPhone users merely wave their phones in front of them, 30,000 infrared dots invisibly caress the user's face, and the phone opens.
 If it’s an uncomfortable thought, remember that it’s a small price to pay to not have to burn a single calorie.

 But, oh, the second part to the IEEE's prediction: “…reducing the burden and dependency upon users to perform and make decisions about security-related actions.”
 If this prediction were true, our decision-making burden would actually be reduced.